 “I love social media, and like the rest of the world, I am glued to my phone,” she said.
 “What attracted me to the job with California Casualty is the writing/blogging involved.”

 Working out of our Leawood, Kansas office, Chloe is a Kansas girl who loves the Kansas City Chiefs.
-She and her boyfriend, Trevor, also love to travel, go to concerts, and hang out with their dog, Maverick, a 1-year-old border collie mix.
+She and her fiance, Trevor, also love to travel, go to concerts, and hang out with their dog, Maverick, a 1-year-old border collie mix.

 Originally from Cherokee, a small town in southeast Kansas that she describes as “a place with no stoplights, and a 30-minute drive to find a Walmart,” Chloe graduated from Pittsburg State University with a B.A. in Communication/Public Relations and a minor in Marketing.
 “Through college, I wrote for a blog and I loved it.
 I remember when my second post got published and there were 20,000 shares – I FREAKED OUT!”